zincware/MDSuite/docs/source/_architecture/data_structures.rst

 - Forces
 - Ionic Current

 and so on.
-Essentially, anything that can be measured through time in a simulation, can be stored in the simulation data database.
+Essentially, anything that can be measured through time in a simulation, can be stored in the simulation database.
 What is not stored here, is global scalar values which are set once and never change.
 This includes a set temperature, density, or calculated properties such as diffusion coefficients and so on.
-These values are stored in the Calculation results YAML file.
 **Now we need a picture**

-Calculation Data
+Properties Data
 ^^^^^^^^^^^^^^^^
 During the calculation of properties often a new function is constructed from which properties can be determined.
-This can include autocorrelation functions, MSD functions, or radial distribution functions.
-These functions are also stored in a separate database so that the functions can be returned easily.

-Calculation Result
-^^^^^^^^^^^^^^^^^^
-Beyond simply storing the function results of calculations, MDSuite also stores the properties that are being calculated.
-These values, being scalars, are stored in a separate text based file such that users can read the data directly without loading anything.
-The data format chosen is a YAML configurations file.
-These files store data from a python dictionaries as nested dot points making them very readable.
-As an example, for diffusion coefficients it will look like:

-* Diffusion Coefficients
-    - Einstein Diffusion Coefficients
-        + Na
-            + 1.604
-            + 0.002

-where the first item under Na is the diffusion coefficient calculated using the Einstein method and the second item is the uncertainty.
-All values are given in SI units, in this case, m^2/s.
+This could be a correlation function, and distribution function, or simply some series data over coordination numbers.
+From this data we will often extract some single value as a result such as the diffusion coefficients or a single shell coordination number.
+These values will depend not only on the system being studied, but also several parameters that were used during the calculation.
+It is important to store and record this data as it allows for accurate, persistent records which are essential in a publication.
+To this end, MDSuite stores all data from a calculation into an SQL database which we have named the Properties database.
+This data is accompanied by the parameters of a calculation such as data range, number of configurations, and even correlation time.

 Class State Information
 ^^^^^^^^^^^^^^^^^^^^^^^